While GAs are Currently Here

 - GA overload refers to instances where a GA’s current appointment needs to be increased beyond 20 hours per week.

 - GA overloads are paid via Special Payroll using the title “Graduate Overload Teaching or Graduate Overload Research.”
-A Dual Employment form and a copy of the approved Supplemental Employment Form should be uploaded with the PageUp request for Grad Overload Teaching/Grad Overload Research requests, along with the offer letter template, "GA Overload Confirmation Letter."
+A copy of the approved Supplemental Employment Form should be uploaded with the PageUp request for Grad Overload Teaching/Grad Overload Research requests, along with the offer letter template, "GA Overload Confirmation Letter."
+(A dual employment form is no longer required for a GA Overload.)

 - Special Payroll appointments for GA Overload are required to be teaching or research or other GA work.
 Graduate students with administrative, maintenance, dining services related work, or other roles should be placed on student labor.